compoundingeffects/bigpictureschool/formal_science.md

 ## What makes formal sciences unique

-Formal sciences have several special characteristics that set them apart:
+Formal sciences have several special characteristics that set them apart.

 **Precision**: Every term has an exact, specific meaning.
 There's no room for vagueness.
 When a mathematician uses the word "triangle," everyone knows precisely what that means—not "sort of three-sided" but exactly three sides, no more, no less.